pnikolaid/pnikolaid.github.io/_pages/selected-work.md

 <img src="/images/system.svg" alt="Proposed Architecture">

-**Bandwidth Demand Estimator**: monitors online the current traffic of the network slice and outputs the required resourses
+**Bandwidth Demand Estimator**: monitors online the traffic of the slice and outputs the required resources given the desired QoS

 **Network Slice Multiplexer**: decides online which demands to accept if the provisioned resources are not enough for all